wheelostair/com528AE2/README.md

 # COM528_AE2

 For Documents please go [here](docs).
-These documents include project plan, test plan, design, and use cases.\
+These documents include project plan, design, and use cases.\

 ### To run using stand alone spring boot maven plugin